Okay, I’m going to keep this real short.

 #3 – Bridge

 Lie flat on your back, knees bent.
-Keep your hands on your side and tighten up the abdominal area.
+Keep your hands at your sides and tighten up the abdominal area.
 Push through the heels to lift the seat up.
 Remember to keep your back straight at all times.
 Return to start position.

 Perform 1 set of 5-10 reps in a smooth controlled movement with a good stop at the top position.
-This exercise focuses on strengthening your glutes and hamstring doing the work thus improving flexibility in the knees.
+This exercise focuses on strengthening your glutes and hamstring doing the work, improving flexibility in the knees.

 Give these exercises a go to help relieve and prevent you from having knee pain.